terminalcloud/apps/docs/elk.md

 ## Usage

-Just spin up a new Terminal based on this snapshot.
+Just spin up a new Terminal based on this snapshot and **open the port 9200**.

 - Logstash will be already and waiting for you to put configuration files at `/etc/logstash/config.d`
 - Elasticsearch will be already running on port `9200`